 UF Latinx Staff and Faculty Association

 Strives to provide a welcoming and affirming space to recruit, represent, and retain Latinx staff and faculty at the University of Florida.
 By advocating for social and professional development opportunities for Latinx staff and faculty and supporting equitable policies for Latinx faculty, staff, and students; this group seeks to increase Latinx visibility at the University of Florida and promote an inclusive campus environment.
-For more information, contact Gerry Altamirano at email@example.com or (352) 392-8565.
+For more information contact either Bernie Amaro at firstname.lastname@example.org or Cecilia Suarez at email@example.com.

 UF Leadership Network

 A forum for faculty and professional leaders who have completed UF’s leadership development programs.
 Supports members in continued exploration of leadership issues while providing opportunities for networking and collaboration.

 UF Presidential LBGTQ+ Advisory Committee

 Serves as a vehicle for a systematic and periodic assessment of the quality of life of LGBTQ+ individuals at the university and to make recommendations regarding the need for educational programming, establishment of specific services and programs, and other similar matters.
 For more information, please contact Kelli Agrawal at firstname.lastname@example.org or (352) 294-7349.

 Queer Nation fosters a welcoming and affirming workplace by promoting visibility and community building for UF LGBTQ+ faculty and staff and partners with the LGBTQ+ Presidential Advisory Committee in its efforts.